panoply/syncify/readme.md

 # Configuration

-Syncify configuration options can be defined on the `syncify` property in a projects `package.json` file.
-The default options Syncify uses will be automatically applied to your `package.json` file after installing the module.
+Syncify supports `syncify.config.js` and `package.json` configurations.
+Depending on your preference, either option suffices and no restrictions are imposed.
+If you are defining options within your projects `package.json` file, use a `syncify` property.
 If you are using [VS Code](https://code.visualstudio.com/) then please add the [Package Schema](#package-schema) reference if you haven't already.
 Below is the default settings that are applied.

 <!-- prettier-ignore -->
 ```jsonc